- 1 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

 On the second day of the Lunar New Year, the married daughter returned to her natal family and asked her husband to go with her, so it was commonly called “Welcoming Son-in-law Day.”

-There is an old saying: “Eat dumplings on the first day of the new year, and noodles on the second day of the new year.”
+There is an old saying: “Eat dumplings on the first day of the new year, and noodles on the second day.”
 The moral of eating noodles is to hope that the New Year will be as smooth as the noodles.
 The noodles used for cooking on this day are also particular.
-It has to be made from the dumpling dough that used to make dumplings on New Year’s Eve of the lunar calendar.
+It has to be made from the dumpling dough used to make dumplings on New Year’s Eve of the lunar calendar.

-In the south, Guangdong province, Macau and other regions, a New Year’s feast have to be prepared, especially for business people.
-In addition to good-favoured dishes, they also prepare roasted meat, which symbolizes health in the coming year; Some people use lettuce and Enoki mushrooms to make a dish, which is a metaphor for making money.
+A New Year’s feast has to be prepared in the south, Guangdong province, Macau, and other regions, especially for business people.
+In addition to good-favored dishes, they also prepare roasted meat, which symbolizes health in the coming year; Some people use lettuce and Enoki mushrooms to make a dish, which is a metaphor for making money.

 Customs on the fifth day of the Lunar New Year: hide from villains and welcome the god of wealth

-The fifth day of the Lunar New Year is commonly known as “Bao Wu”, to welcome the God of Wealth and “catch the five poor”, including “the poor in wisdom, poor in learning, poor in literature, poor in life, and poor in life”.
+The fifth day of the Lunar New Year is commonly known as “Bao Wu,” to welcome the God of Wealth and “catch the five poor,” including “the poor in wisdom, poor in learning, poor in literature, poor in life, and poor in life.”
 People start at dawn to set off firecrackers and clean up.
-The firecrackers were released from the inside out while walking out the door; all the unlucky things were blasted out.
+The firecrackers were released from the inside while walking out the door; all the unlucky things were blasted out.

 In some areas of the north, businesses must set off firecrackers when opening stores after the fifth day of the fifth year to drive away from the bad luck of the past.